LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media

 To evaluate our method, we conducted experiments on three social media datasets, each covering a specific topic: \underline{C}OVID-19 \underline{V}accine, \underline{C}limate \underline{C}hange, and \underline{C}yber\underline{s}ecurity, denoted as \textit{CV}, \textit{CC} and \textit{CS}, respectively.
 These datasets were collected from two social media platforms to ensure diversity in the content and structural characteristics of the posts.

-\paragraph{COVID-19 Vaccine (\textit{CV}).} We collected tweets related to the COVID-19 vaccine using Wildfire~\cite{zhang2024wildfire}.
-For this dataset, we targeted tweets containing various keyword variations related to the COVID-19 vaccine, such as \textit{covid19 vaccination}, \textit{covid-19 vaccine}, and \textit{covid vax}.
+\paragraph{COVID-19 Vaccine (\textit{CV}).} We collected tweets related to COVID-19 vaccines using Wildfire~\cite{wildfire-wsdm24demo}.
+For this dataset, we targeted tweets containing various keyword variations related COVID-19 vaccines, such as ``covid19 vaccination,'' ``covid-19 vaccine,'' and ``covid vax.''
 The data collection period spanned from January 1, 2023 to April 25, 2023, resulting in a total of 384,676 tweets.
-After applying claim detection aforementioned in Section~\ref{sec:claim_detection}, 232,368 tweets were retained for distinct claim identification.
+After applying claim detection described in Section~\ref{sec:claim_detection}, 232,368 tweets were retained for distinct claim identification.

-\paragraph{Climate Change (\textit{CC)}.} For the climate change dataset, we utilized CrowdTangle~\cite{crowdtangle}—a now-discontinued tool as of August 2024—to collect Facebook posts related to climate change.
-We retrieved posts containing the keyword climate change between January 1, 2024, and May 7, 2024, yielding a total of 229,913 posts.
+\paragraph{Climate Change (\textit{CC)}.} For the climate change dataset, we utilized CrowdTangle~\cite{crowdtangle}---a now-discontinued tool---to collect Facebook posts related to climate change.
+We retrieved posts containing the keyword ``climate change'' between January 1, 2024, and May 7, 2024, yielding a total of 229,913 posts.
 After applying claim detection, we retained 89,412 posts.

-\paragraph{Cybersecurity (\textit{CS}).} We collected Facebook posts related to cybersecurity using CrowdTangle, with the keyword ``\textit{cybersecurity}.''
+\paragraph{Cybersecurity (\textit{CS}).} We collected Facebook posts related to cybersecurity using CrowdTangle, with the keyword ``cybersecurity.''
 The collection period also spans from January 1, 2024 to May 7, 2024.
 Initially, 107,905 posts were gathered, and after claim detection, 38,530 posts were retained.